Rich-Wu/feelng/README.md

 ## Why it was created
 Sometimes when people have a certain feeling they want to just sink into, Feelng provides the user with a music, background image, event, and poem, all matching the mood.
 Feelng also provides a space for people experiencing the same emotion to chat with each other in real time.

+## How to use it
+Once you visit the site it will notice that it is your first time visiting, you are prompted to login with your Spotify account.
+Currently you can only use Spotify Premium accounts as the playback only works for Spotify Premium users.
+After logging in, you will be redirected to the home page.
+Make sure to allow your location to be detected.
+Then just choose an emoji and submit!

 ## How it Works